 The interest rate on an unsecured card depends on your credit score.
 FICO scores deemed 'excellent' by credit rating agencies is a minimum score of 720.
 A high score usually results in a low-interest rate on your purchases, currently at 13% - 15%.
 Conversely, a FICO score of some 100 points lower at credit score ranges between 620-630 can result in a credit card interest rate of 25% to 30%.

 Reading the fine print before opening a credit card account is highly recommended.
-The fine print will provide you with necessary information, such as if or how much is the annual fee.
+The fine print will provide you with the necessary information, such as if or how much is the annual fee.
 For example, some cards have no annual fee, whereas others can have a fee of upwards of $100.
-Likewise, fees for late-payments and balance transfers can vary across credit cards.
+Likewise, fees for late payments and balance transfers can vary across credit cards.

 The Money Wrap-Up

 There are pros and cons to both secured and unsecured credit cards.
 However, it is worth noting that each provides a great opportunity to build a positive credit history and raise your credit score, which can pave the way for larger expenditures such as a car loan, home mortgage, or business loan.
 Accordingly, secured and unsecured cards work best when you make payments on time and keep balances low through careful spending.